ph101pp/js-objct/readme.markdown

 1. General
 ----------------

-Get the superClass from GitHub or via npm by running in your terminal:
+Get the parentclass from GitHub or via npm by running in your terminal:

 ```
-$ npm install superClass
+$ npm install parentclass
 ```

 You're good to go!